leok974/leo-portfolio/docs/DEPLOY.md

 ```

 ### 2. Compose Override Service
-Create `docker-compose.tunnel.override.yml` (ignored from production by default) to run cloudflared sidecar on the same network.
+Create `deploy/docker-compose.tunnel.override.yml` (optional override) to run cloudflared sidecar on the same network.
 It will proxy to `backend:8000` (or `nginx:80` if you want full site exposure).
 Example:

 ```yaml
 services: